tatianegercina/FinTech/01-Lesson-Plans/12-NLP/1/LessonPlan.md

 ### 1. Instructor Do: Welcome Class (5 min)

 Welcome students back to class and explain that today is the start of the NLP unit.
-We'll talk about what NLP is and how it's used in finance in just a little bit but first pose the following question.
+We'll talk about what NLP is and how it's used in finance in just a little bit.
+But first, pose the following question to the class.

-* When was the last time that a student made a decision—could be financial, career, or purchase—based on what they read in a news story?
-What about the story that made them want to make that decision?
+* When was the last time that anyone made a financial, career, or purchasing decision based on a news story?
+What in the story helped influence that decision?

  **Sample answer**: I bought 10 shares of TSLA because of a news article about sales of the Model 3.
-The tone of the story—optimistic—as well as the specific numbers they cited made me bullish about the company.
+The optimistic tone of the story and the specific numbers they cited made me feel bullish about the company.

 Take a few answers from volunteers (or call on a couple of students).

 * Common answers might include statistics cited in a story, something novel that was described, or the tone in which the author wrote about something.

-* Scaling this process with computers—reading and understanding the text of documents—is a key task in NLP and is a central use case in financial applications.
+* Scaling this process with computers—reading and understanding the text of documents—is a key task in NLP, and is a central use case in financial applications.

 * Computers don't understand the stories in the way that we do, but they can identify key features—like the ones given by students—and make decisions based on those features.

-Recall students that they have to download all the NLTK data (document corpus and stopwords) as it's indicated in the installation guide.
-If any student has issues with the NLTK data, slack out the following command and ask TAs to assist students in trouble.
+Remind students that they have to download all the NLTK data (document corpus and stopwords) as indicated in the installation guide.
+If anyone has issues with the NLTK data, slack out the following command and ask TAs to assist students who need help.

 ```shell
 python -c "import nltk;nltk.download('all')"